egekaraosmanoglu/camelbee/README.md

 # CamelBee - Apache Camel Library for Microservices Monitoring and Debugging in the CamelBee WebGL Application

-CamelBee java core libraries are engineered to extract the architecture of Camel Routes, pinpoint endpoints, and map out the interconnections among them to visualize the topology within the CamelBee WebGL application (https://www.camelbee.io).
+CamelBee java core libraries are engineered to extract the architecture of Camel Routes, pinpoint endpoints, and map out the interconnections among them to visualize the topology within either the CamelBee WebGL application (https://www.camelbee.io) or through the local Docker version (accessed at http://localhost:8083 by executing 'docker run -d -p 8083:80 camelbee/webgl').

 [![ Watch the Video](images/startscene.png)](https://www.youtube.com/watch?v=W29ilyAsXlM)